NeueDarshan/simple_ConTeXt/README.md

 ### Bracket Highlighter

-If you use the excellent [BracketHighlighter][bracket-highlighter] package, then adding the following to the BracketHighlighter settings will provide some support for ConTeXt start/stop commands.
+If you use the excellent [BracketHighlighter][bracket-highlighter] (BH) package, then adding the following to the BH settings will provide some support for ConTeXt start/stop commands.

 ```json
 {